 1. Registration implies acceptance of these rules, and of the Peer Awards terms.

-2. Entries must be submitted by the employer organisation.
+2. Entries must be submitted on behalf of the employer organisation.

 3. A senior representative from the organisation must authorize the entry.

 4. Entry is open to organisations of any size in any sector and in any country.